mhedenus/on_graphs_and_models/README.md

 - You can declare the behavior with a special vocabulary, e.g.:

 ```
-ex:name       a pg:Property .
+ex:name       a pg:PropertyType .
-ex:employedAs a pg:Property .
+ex:employedAs a pg:PropertyType .
-ex:likes      a pg:Relation .
+ex:likes      a pg:RelationType .
 ```

 The final result is that there cannot be a trivial solution to bridge Property Graphs and RDF because it must overcome the Property Dichotomy.